 VICTIMS REMOVED TO FOSTER CARE

-The graph below charts the percent of children removed from the home after a substantiated report of maltreatment.
-For your team, the percent of children removed to foster care has increased over the last year.
-Data note: Your team has a small number of cases for this analysis.
+This graph charts the percent of children removed from the home after a substantiated report of maltreatment.
+For your team, the percent of children removed to foster care has decreased over the last year.

 MEDIAN DAYS TO REMOVAL